arpanghosh8453/public-fitbit-projects/README.md

 - You are done with the bulk update at this point.
 Remove the ENV variable from the compose or change it to `AUTO_DATE_RANGE=True`, save the compose file and run `docker compose up` to resume daily update.

+## Troubleshooting

+- If you are getting `KeyError: 'activities-heart-intraday'` please double check if your Fitbit Oauth application is set as `personal` type before you open an issue

+- If you are missing GPS data, but you know you have some within the selected time range in grafana, check if the variable GPS Activity variable is properly set or not.
+You should have a dropdown there.
+If you do not see any values, please go to the dashboard settings and check if the GPS variable datasource is properly set or not.

 ## Deploy with Homeassistant integration

 User [@Jasonthefirst](https://github.com/Jasonthefirst) has developed a plugin (issue [#24](https://github.com/arpanghosh8453/public-fitbit-projects/issues/24) ) based on the python script which can be used to deploy the setup without docker.
 Please refer to [fitbit-ha-addon](https://gitlab.fristerspace.de/demian/fitbit-ha-addon) for the setup.